OGRECave/ogre/Docs/src/rtss.md

 * Implement the SubRenderState interface - This is the main class that is responsible for the actual effect processing such as preparing the destination pass, updating the CPU shader programs, updating the GPU shader parameters etc.
 * Implement the SubRenderStateFactory interface: This class will allow the RTSS to create instances of the previous class via code or script as well as export it to material script file.
 * Register the factory to the RTSS using the Ogre::RTShader::ShaderGenerator::addSubRenderStateFactory method.
 * Add shader files that will supply all the actual shader functions your SubRenderState needs.
-In order to support multiple shader languages you should supply code for your entire desired target shading languages (CG, HLSL, GLSL etc).
-These files should be placed in a way that the resource manager could access them.
-This can be done by placing them in a valid resource location or by dynamically adding resource location.
+In order to support multiple shader languages, @ref OgreUnifiedShader are provided.
+These shaders should be placed in a resource location known to the resource manager.

 Implementing the SubRenderState requires overriding the pure methods of the base class.
 * Ogre::RTShader::SubRenderState::getType() should return unique string that identify the sub class implementation.
 That value is shared among all instances and can be stored in a static string variable.
 It uses to system to match between SubRenderState instance and the factory to should destroy it.